-- assisting our Board in developing and reviewing potential candidates for executive positions; - reviewing our overall compensation strategy, including base salary, incentive compensation and equity-based grants; - reviewing and approving corporate goals and objectives relevant to compensation of our Chief Executive Officer and our other executive officers; - determining and approving, or recommending to our Board for approval, the compensation of our Chief Executive Officer and other executive officers; - reviewing and making recommendations to our Board with respect to director compensation; - overseeing and administering our cash and equity incentive plans; - reviewing, considering and selecting, to the extent determined to be advisable, a peer group of appropriate companies for purposing of benchmarking and analysis of compensation for our executive officers and directors; - reviewing and approving all employment contract and other compensation, severance and change-in-control arrangements for our executive officers; - recommending to our Board any stock ownership guidelines for our executive officers and non-employee directors; - retaining, appointing or obtaining advice of a compensation consultant, legal counsel or other advisor, and determining the compensation and independence of such consultant or advisor; - preparing, if required, the compensation committee report on executive compensation for inclusion in our annual proxy statement in accordance with the proxy rules; - monitoring our compliance with the requirements of Sarbanes-Oxley relating to loans to directors and officers; - overseeing our compliance with applicable SEC rules regarding shareholder approval of certain executive compensation matters; - reviewing the risks associated with our compensation policies and practices; - · reviewing and assessing, at least annually, the adequacy of the compensation committee's charter; and - performing, on an annual basis, an evaluation of the performance of the compensation committee.
+- assisting our Board in developing and reviewing potential candidates for executive positions; - · reviewing our overall compensation strategy, including base salary, incentive compensation and equity-based grants;

+- reviewing and approving corporate goals and objectives relevant to compensation of our Chief Executive Officer and our other executive officers; - determining and approving, or recommending to our Board for approval, the compensation of our Chief Executive Officer and other executive officers: - reviewing and making recommendations to our Board with respect to director compensation; - overseeing and administering our cash and equity incentive plans; - reviewing, considering and selecting, to the extent determined to be advisable, a peer group of appropriate companies for purposing of benchmarking and analysis of compensation for our executive officers and directors; - reviewing and approving all employment contract and other compensation, severance and change-in-control arrangements for our executive officers: - recommending to our Board any stock ownership guidelines for our executive officers and non-employee directors; - retaining, appointing or obtaining advice of a compensation consultant, legal counsel or other advisor, and determining the compensation and independence of such consultant or advisor; - preparing, if required, the compensation committee report on executive compensation for inclusion in our annual proxy statement in accordance with the proxy rules; - monitoring our compliance with the requirements of Sarbanes-Oxley relating to loans to directors and officers; - overseeing our compliance with applicable SEC rules regarding shareholder approval of certain executive compensation matters; - reviewing the risks associated with our compensation policies and practices; - reviewing and assessing, at least annually, the adequacy of the compensation committee's charter; and - performing, on an annual basis, an evaluation of the performance of the compensation committee.

-The members of our compensation committee are Kristina Burow, Carole Ho and Kathleen Walsh.
+The members of our compensation committee are Kristina Burow, Carole Ho, M.D., and Kathleen Walsh.
 Ms. Burow chairs the compensation committee.
+We anticipate that Ms. Burow will serve as the chair of the compensation committee until the completion of her term at the Annual Meeting, at which time we expect that another independent director will replace Ms. Burow as chair of the compensation committee.
 Our Board has determined that each member of the compensation committee satisfies the independence standards of the applicable rules of Nasdaq applicable to compensation committee members and meets the independence criteria set forth in Rule 10C-1 under the Exchange Act.
 Our compensation committee may delegate any of the responsibilities of the full committee to subcommittees and may delegate certain responsibilities of the full committee to executive officers of the Company and other persons as may be permitted by applicable laws, rules or regulations and in accordance with the listing standards set forth by Nasdaq.

-During the fiscal year ended December 31, 2022, our compensation committee met six times.
+During the fiscal year ended December 31, 2023, our compensation committee met six times.
 The report of our compensation committee is included in this proxy statement below under "Compensation Committee Report."